berlinplan/berlinplan.github.io/readme.md

 > Can Christians be inspired by Muslims to reduce alcohol consumption and have more stable relationships?

+#### How cultural inspiration be achieved?

+> <sub> Atatürk’s rule saw the implementation of Westernizing reforms across political, legal, religious, cultural, social, and economic policies.(182) </sub>

+> <sub> In 1698, Tsar Peter I of Russia instituted a beard tax as part of an effort to bring Russian society in line with Western European models.(181) </sub>

+> <sub> One of many Westernizing actions of Iranian Reza Shah was forcing men to wear Western suits and hats.(183)  </sub>

+> <sub> Japan Early Westernization & Modernization.(184) </sub>

+#### What led countries like Russia, Turkey, China, Iran, Japan, etc. to adopt Western-style reforms?

+> <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

 ### Is torture wrong?